equinor/ert/docs/reference/configuration/forward_model.rst

-In the context of uncertainty estimation and data assimilation, a forward model refers to a predictive model that simulates how a system evolves over time given certain inputs or intial conditions.
+In the context of uncertainty estimation and data assimilation, a forward model refers to a predictive model that simulates how a system evolves over time given certain inputs or initial conditions.
 The model is called "forward" because it predicts the future state of the system based on the current state and a set of input parameters.
 The predictive model may include pre-processing and post-processing steps in addition